 Fellowship Training Program

-The University of Pittsburgh Rheumatology Fellowship Program has six clinical fellows, with three in the first and three in the second year of training.
+The UPMC Rheumatology Fellowship Program has six clinical fellows, with three in the first and three in the second year of training.
 Additionally, fellows often elect to pursue a third year of fellowship for advanced research training that is supported by an NIH T32 Training Grant or other mechanism.

 The fellowship program offers three tracks during training.
 They include: